jgmalcolm/jgmalcolm.github.io/_posts/2015-03-09-travel-hacks.md

 time.
 Restock it after every trip.
 Instead of using some generic travel-sized shampoo and soap, buy [reusable 3oz travel containers][gotoob] and fill them with the shampoo and soap you're hair and body are used to.
-When you find a brand you link, always stock up on extras; running out of something you knowingly use daily is just a sign of poor planning.
+When you find a brand you like, always stock up on extras; running out of something you knowingly use daily is just a sign of poor planning.
 Consider putting these all in a heavy duty zip-lock in case something leaks or is still wet when you have to rush to the airport.
 For razors, put a large black